Android Phone Overheating? Here Are 11 Ways To Cool Down Your Android Phone

-Faulty hardware and pressure from the software are the main reasons for Android phone overheating, however, external environment also play an important role.
-Make sure your phone is away from any type of heating sources, this includes warm clothes, your pocket, your backpack, the Sun, pillow and anything that could transmit heat to your phone.
+Faulty hardware and pressure from the software are the main reasons for Android phone overheating, however, the external environment also plays an important role.
+Make sure your phone is away from any type of heating source, this includes warm clothes, your pocket, your backpack, the Sun, pillow, and anything that could transmit heat to your phone.
 If your phone is still overheating, put it in front of a fan to help it cool down faster.

 Is it Icy Cool Now?

 If your phone is overheating, it is bad for both you and your phone.
 Follow the above tips to cool down your phone and get the best experience.
 Over usage of the phone is usually the main reason for occasional overheating.
 However, if your phone is continuously overheating, then the battery or a rogue app could be the reason.
 Furthermore, if you have a very old phone, then upgrading to a newer phone is the best option to fix the overheating phone issue.

 Did you manage to stop your phone from overheating?
 If not, let us know in the comments what problem you are facing; we may be able to help.